 Also, the trips we took recently to Mexico provide great inspiration.
 We’d heard of San Miguel de Allende with its significant reputation for art and food and were not disappointed.
-In July we were in Cancun, for a wedding.
-The food at Dreams Rivera was terrific.
+In July we were in Cancun, for a wedding and the food at Dreams Riviera was terrific.

 Enchiladas Make a Great Main Dish

 This dish may take a bit of time to prepare but feeds many.
 Enchiladas in Red Sauce are an excellent choice if you are called on to make a main for the potluck.
 If your household is just two people like mine, then you have leftovers.
 These leftovers can be packaged up, labeled, and placed in the freezer for when you don’t want to cook!